PepayLabs/x402flex/README.md

 Returned `settlement` includes `success`, `paymentId`, `schemeId`, `resourceId`, and a proof object with tx hash + confirmations so you can emit entitlements.
 SessionGuard telemetry (`reference`, `sessionId`, `baseReference`) is preserved on both `settlement` and `settlement.proof`.

+When a client sends a gasless payload (no `txHash`) in `X-PAYMENT-AUTHORIZATION` and the network configuration supplies a `relay`, the middleware automatically forwards the payload to that relay endpoint, receives the resulting `txHash`, and then performs the standard on-chain verification.
+No extra code is required—just include the relay configuration in `createFlexMiddleware`.

 ```ts
 if (settlement.session?.hasSessionTag) {
   console.log('Session', settlement.session.sessionId, 'base reference', settlement.session.baseReference);